Pleural Thickening

 According to studies, pleural thickening is common among mesothelioma patients.

-- In one retrospective study, researchers reported 88% of malignant pleural mesothelioma patients showed pleural thickening on CT scan images.
+- In one overview of past studies, researchers reported that 88% of malignant pleural mesothelioma patients showed pleural thickening on CT scan images.

 What Causes Pleural Thickening?